I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setdepthstencil.md

 <p><i>SetDepthStencil</i> returns S_OK or an appropriate error result if the depth buffer is not successfully set.</p>

 ## -remarks
 <p>The user-mode display driver should store the depth buffer in the driver's context when the Microsoft Direct3D runtime calls <i>SetDepthStencil</i>. </p>

-<p>The user-mode display driver should store the depth buffer in the driver's context when the Microsoft Direct3D runtime calls <i>SetDepthStencil</i>. </p>

 ## -requirements